vinaygaddam12/Newyork-Yellow-Cab-pickup-prediction/README.md

-# Group AB
-This is the Repository of Group AB for the group project(COMP6200) named "Yellow Taxi Demand Prediction in New York city"

 ## Project Overview:
 In this Project we are dealing with the data of yellow taxi in the New York city where our major goal is to determine the number of pickups of yellow taxi cabs in the city